raxoft/miguel/README.md

 The database specific type support is geared towards [MySQL][] and [SQLite][].
 Generic types should work with any database, but your mileage may vary.

-Changing the type of primary keys can be as problematic as with normal Sequel migrations, so it's best to set them once and stick with them.
+Changing primary keys can be as problematic as with normal Sequel migrations, so it's best to set them once and stick with them.

 It is currently not possible to describe renaming of columns or tables.